OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

         ./openvidu version

 - Generate a report with useful information of the OpenVidu Server Pro deployment.
-This report includes: System information, containers running, logs and configuration files.
+This report includes: system information, containers running, logs and configuration files.
 More information about this command is available at troubleshooting section: [Generate a report with all deployment information](#generate-a-report-with-all-deployment-information)

         ./openvidu report

+- List commands

+        ./openvidu help

 > To change current configuration, you just need to update `.env` configuration file with the new desired values and run `./openvidu restart` command.